 Based on these results, approval was sought and granted from the Australian Therapeutic Goods Administration (TGA) for appointed surgeons at the Royal Adelaide Hospital to use BTM as a treatment option for free flap donor site reconstruction outside of a trial setting, in accordance with the Authorised Prescribers Scheme.
 A second cohort of 10 patients was subsequently treated and the clinical outcomes at up to 12 months reported (Wagstaff et al, 2015).

 This is a five-patient prospective cohort trial of significant full-thickness burn injuries covering 20–50% total body surface area.
 Following initial debridement and stabilisation of the patient, the optimised BTM was applied.
+The study aims included assessing the ability of Novosorb® BTM to integrate into extensive wounds following initial tissue removal after the burn injury, temporising the wounds until delamination, and to provide a neodermis to support application of a split-thickness skin graft.
+Scar assessment at 12 months post-injury was also performed.
 In all patients, the BTM: was easy to cut, apply and fix; easy to monitor; integrated completely into the wounds; delaminated in a single piece with a single action; allowed successful complete skin graft take on all integrated BTM.
-Thus far, the cosmetic and functional outcomes are superior to areas receiving skin graft alone.
-All patients remain under close review and scar outcomes will be formally assessed at one year after the application of BTM.
+The scar results at 12 months were very good, considering the size and depth of the burn injuries.
+The results of this study have since been published by Greenwood et al, 2018.

 Negative Pressure Wound Therapy ACTRN12611000815965